-This policy will provide overall guidance for the continued care of inmates who need health care.
+This policy will provide overall guidance for the continued care of incarcerated persons who need health care.

-The Department is committed to providing humane conditions of confinement by ensuring that inmates receive adequate care to meet their serious health care needs.
+The Department is committed to providing humane conditions of confinement by ensuring that incarcerated persons receive adequate care to meet their serious health care needs.

-704.3 INMATE ACCESS TO HEALTH CARE
+704.3 INCARCERATED PERSONS ACCESS TO HEALTH CARE

-Inmates may access health care in the following manner:
+Incarcerated persons may access health care in the following manner:

-- (a) Inmates may request health care at any time. - (b) Inmates may request care for an emergency medical condition in any manner, to any member.
-All such requests should be addressed appropriately and immediately by the member, including prompt notification to the Watch Commander. - (c) Inmates may question or complain about their care or denial of care through the grievance system. - (a) The Watch Commander shall be notified as soon as practicable when an inmate claims he/she is being denied emergency care for an emergency medical condition. - (d) Costs, including those related to security procedures, will not be used as justification for withholding necessary or emergency medical care.
+- (a) Incarcerated persons may request health care at any time. - (b) Incarcerated persons may request care for an emergency medical condition in any manner, to any member.
+All such requests should be addressed appropriately and immediately by the member, including prompt notification to the on-duty sergeant or jail supervisor. - (c) Inmates may question or complain about their care or denial of care through the grievance system. - (a) The on-duty sergeant or jail supervisor shall be notified as soon as practicable when an inmate claims he/she is being denied emergency care for an emergency medical condition. - (d) Costs, including those related to security procedures, will not be used as justification for withholding necessary or emergency medical care.

-704.4 INMATE PRIVACY
+704.4 INCARCERATED PERSON PRIVACY

-Patient information, treatments and discussions regarding treatment should be held in private and in a manner that prevents such discussions from being observed or overheard by anyone not involved in the treatment or discussion.
+Patient information, treatments, and discussions regarding treatment should be held in private and in a manner that prevents such discussions from being observed or overheard by anyone not involved in the treatment or discussion.